signalfx/lambda-csharp/README.md

 2. Click **My Profile**.
 3. Next to **Organizations**, review the listed realm.

+To set your realm, use a subdomain, such as ingest.us1.signalfx.com or ingest.eu0.signalfx.com.
+You will use the realm subdomain to set SIGNALFX_INGEST_ENDPOINT variable in the next step.

-### Step 3: Set environment variables
+## Step 3: Set Lambda function environment variables

-Set the Lambda Function environment variables as follows:

-1 ) Set authentication token:
+1. Set authentication token:
 ```text
  SIGNALFX_AUTH_TOKEN=signalfx token
 ```
-2 ) Optional parameters available:
+2. Review optional parameters:
 ```text
  SIGNALFX_API_HOSTNAME=[pops.signalfx.com]
  SIGNALFX_API_PORT=[443]
  SIGNALFX_API_SCHEME=[https]
  SIGNALFX_SEND_TIMEOUT=milliseconds for signalfx client timeout [2000]
 ```
-When setting SIGNALFX_API_HOSTNAME, remember to account for your realm, as explained in Step 2.
+(When you set SIGNALFX_API_HOSTNAME, you must reference your correct realm from Step 2.)

-3 ) Additional optional parameters for ASP.Net Core Web API with Lambda:
+3. Review optional parameters for ASP.Net Core Web API with Lambda:
 ```text
  CONNECTION_LEASE_TIMEOUT=milliseconds for connection lease timeout [5000]
  DNS_REFRESH_TIMEOUT=milliseconds for DNS refresh timeout [5000]
 ```

-### Step 4: Wrap the function
+## Step 4: Wrap the function

+To wrap the function, review the following options.

-#### Option 1) Wrap the function manually
+### Option 1: Wrap the function manually

-In the common Lambda implementation where you are required to define a Lambda handler method directly, you explicitly send metrics to SignalFx by creating a MetricWrapper with the ExecutionContext Wrap your code in try-catch-finally, disposing of the wrapper finally.
+With this option, you will define a Lambda handler method and explicitly send metrics to SignalFx.
+To accomplish this, you will create a MetricWrapper with the ExecutionContext Wrap in your code with try-catch-finally and dispose of the wrapper finally.

+Review the following example.

 ```cs
 using SignalFx.LambdaWrapper